The Sex Education of M.E.

 I’m forty, flabby, and frustrated.

 Don’t get me wrong, I have a good home, a decent job, and great children.
 I had a loving marriage for twenty years where we had our ups and downs.
 It wasn’t perfect, but it wasn’t awful.

-After the grief took its course, and the reality of my life set in, I grew frustrated.
-It wasn’t the bills or the struggle to keep my interest in my work.
-It was life without a man – the only man I’d been with for twenty years.
-And before you go all feminist on me, it isn’t that I can’t be an independent woman, but there are certain areas where a man is necessary.
+After the grief took its course, and the reality of my new life settled in, I grew frustrated.
+It wasn’t the bills or the struggle to keep my interest in my career.
+It was life without a man – the only man I’d been with for two decades.
+And before you go all feminist on me, it wasn’t that I couldn’t be an independent woman.

 You need a f*ck buddy, my friend said.